If you love finding and fixing bugs in programmimg and coding, you could be suited to a career in software testing

 Training will depend on the company you join and can vary from structured training and development programmes organised via a graduate scheme, to on-the-job training and short courses as required.

-As software testers gain exposure to the full development lifecycle, this can assist with career progression.
 Some software testers progress into senior software testing roles including:

-- senior software tester;
+- senior software tester

-- software test team lead;
+- software test team lead

 - test manager.